Gonorrhoea – aka the clap STI

 Contracting gonorrhoea during pregnancy can also cause problems for the newborn baby, including meningitis and an eye infection that can result in blindness if not treated.

-How soon can I have sex again?
+How soon can I have sex again after being treated for gonorrhoea?

 You shouldn’t have sex until you’ve finished your treatment and have been given the all clear by your doctor.
 But treatment is fast (normally seven days), so you won’t have to abstain for too long.